openapi-processor/openapi-processor-spring/docs/howto/pageable-page-mapping.md

 nav_order: 5
 ---

-# generatr: using Spring Pageable & Page
+# processor: using Spring Pageable & Page

 The given (lengthy) openapi yaml example describes a pageable api in two variations.
 The `/page` endpoint uses named objects and the second endpoint `/page-inline` uses inline objects to describe